nextflow-io/nextflow/docs/executor.md

 :::

 :::{versionadded} 23.07.0-edge
-Some SLURM clusters require memory allocation to be specified with `--mem-per-cpu` instead of `--mem`.
+Some SLURM clusters require memory allocations to be specified with `--mem-per-cpu` instead of `--mem`.
 You can specify `executor.memPerCpu = true` in the Nextflow configuration to enable this behavior.
+Nextflow will automatically compute the memory per CPU for each task (by default 1 CPU is used).
 :::